Jorge Padilla (baseball): Professional career

-Minor league journeyman: 1998 to 2008
+Philadelphia Phillies

+Minor leagues

-Padilla was selected by the Philadelphia Phillies in the third round of the 1998 Major League Baseball Draft.
+Padilla was selected by the Philadelphia Phillies in the third round of the 1998 Major League Baseball draft.
 He soon made his debut with the Rookie-level Martinsville Phillies.
-He batted .356 with five homers and 25 RBIs in 23 games.
+He batted .356 with five home runs and 25 RBI in 23 games.

-In Padilla split his season between the Class A Piedmont Boll Weevils, where in 44 games he hit .208 with three homers and 17 RBIs, and the Short-season Batavia Muckdogs, where in 65 games he hit .252 with three homers and 30 RBIs.
+In Padilla split his season between the Single-A Piedmont Boll Weevils, where in 44 games he hit .208 with three home runs and 17 RBI.
+He also played for the Low-A Batavia Muckdogs, where in 65 games he hit .252 with three home runs and 30 RBI.